Crafting Immersive Product Experiences Through Behavioural Economics

 Each challenge has a different number of mystery cards: 5, 8 and 12, respectively.

-Upon completing a challenge, the user wins an “Extra Gold” reward, which gets added to their saving.,
+Upon completing a challenge, the user wins an “Extra Gold” reward, which gets added to their savings.

 The saving amount increases as the weekly challenge progresses.
 The higher the savings, the higher the completion reward.